Pennsylvania Route 34: History

 The section of current PA 34 between Mount Holly Springs and Carlisle was chartered as part of a private turnpike known as the Hanover and Carlisle Turnpike in 1812, connecting Hanover with Carlisle.
 This turnpike provided an improved trade link between the Cumberland Valley and Baltimore.
 When Pennsylvania first legislated routes in 1911, what is now PA 34 was designated as Legislative Route 41 between Gettysburg and Carlisle, Legislative Route 40 between Carlisle and New Bloomfield, and as part of Legislative Route 31 between New Bloomfield and Newport.
 PA 34 was designated in 1928 to run from US 15 (now US 15 Bus.) in Gettysburg north to US 11 in Carlisle along a paved road.
 The same year, the road between US 11 in Carlisle and PA 5 (now PA 274) Mecks Corner was designated as PA 33 while the road between Mecks Corner and US 22 (Juniata Parkway) east of Newport was designated as part of PA 5; the entire length of the road between Carlisle and Newport was paved.
 By 1930, Red Hill Road/Hunters Valley Road between Newport and US 11 south of Liverpool was an unnumbered unpaved road.
 In 1937, PA 34 was extended north from Carlisle to US 22 east of Newport, replacing the PA 33 designation between Carlisle and Mecks Corner and the PA 5 designation between Mecks Corner and Newport.
 In addition, Red Hill Road was paved between Newport and Bucks Valley Road.
 By 1941, Hunters Valley Road was paved between Cherry Road and US 11/US 15.
 The remainder of Red Hill Road/Hunters Valley Road was paved by 1960.
 In 1963, PA 34 was extended south from Gettysburg to US 15 near Fairplay, following the former alignment of US 15 after that route was moved to a bypass of Gettysburg.
 By 1966, the south end of the route reverted to its current location at US 15 Bus., with US 15 Bus. replacing the route to the south of Gettysburg.
 PA 34 was extended north from Newport to US 11/US 15 south of Liverpool in 1970.
+On July 20, 2020, construction began to build a roundabout at the intersection with PA 850 in Shermans Dale.
+The roundabout opened to traffic on October 22, 2021.